Ibrox railway station: History

 The station opened on 6 November 1843 and was known as Bellahouston.
-Bellahouston had a short life and was closed in 1845, however the station was reopened and renamed Ibrox on 1 March 1871.
-Ibrox station closed to passengers on 6 February 1967.
+Bellahouston had a short life and was closed in 1845.
+However, the station was reopened and renamed Ibrox on 1 March 1871.
+Ibrox station was closed to passengers on 6 February 1967.

 Reopening

 In 2008, the Rangers Supporters' Trust issued a statement calling for the station to be reopened.
-The suggestion was met with disinterest from officials, public and media, as Ibrox Stadium is already well served by public transport in the form of bus routes and subway.
+The suggestion was met with a lack of interest from officials, the public and the media, because Ibrox Stadium is already well served by public transport in the form of bus routes and the subway.
 The calls were made after it had been announced that public transport was to be improved in the East End of Glasgow, including the Celtic Park area, in time for the 2014 Commonwealth Games.

-As of 2019, Glasgow Subway's Broomloan Depot's tracks have been extended from the former site of Govan railway station to the track bed of Ibrox, which is now home to a new depot.
+As of 2024 the Glasgow Subway's Broomloan Depot has taken over much of the track bed from the former site of Govan railway station, while the track bed between former Govan and Ibrox stations is now used as a test track and storage facility for subway rolling stock.